Table of Contents

 The Median Changes Over Time

 Because the median is the midpoint of all the data, each time there’s another home sale, the median changes and moves.
 You may figure with a random distribution of data, there would be an equal likelihood that future sales will be about half above and half below the median, keeping the median the same.
-But home prices change over time and are not static, and particularly during a virus pandemic like the COVID-19 coronavirus we had last year in 2020.
+But home prices change over time and are not static, and particularly during a virus pandemic like the COVID-19 coronavirus we had in 2020 and 2021.

 The Los Angeles County median home price is not the same as that for the L.A. area